icegoat9/ssp8ee/README.md

 > **https://docs.google.com/spreadsheets/d/1JBYUvbf5msDZphZl6bWZO7ellLLxmVQWjK5klt6JrBY/**

-There are plenty of limitations / known issues, read on for more details.
+There are various limitations, read on for more details.

  *(this page is a long text dump, jotted down in an evening-- check the 'table of contents' icon in the upper right to jump between sections)*